OctopusDeploy/People/Engineering-Management.md

 - I recognise dysfunction in my team and work effectively to resolve it in a timely manner.
 - I listen to different perspectives and I remove biases from my words and actions
 - I create an inclusive environment for my team where it’s safe to speak up
-- I create a a sense of connection for individuals in my team by ensuring everyone has repeated, frequent and predicatble access to their colleagues and mentors
+- I create a sense of connection for individuals in my team by ensuring everyone has repeated, frequent and predictable access to their colleagues and mentors

 ## L5 Senior Engineering Manager